Last Updated on April 18, 2022 by Grow with Bovees

 So, on that basis, we’ll call them by either name and not get too worked up about the exact terminology, just be happy that they are an excellent product, and will make our lives much easier!

 Buyer’s Guide for Lawn Mower Lifts

-- Lifting mechanisms.
+- Lifting Capacity

-- Wheel baskets.
+- Wheel baskets

 - Lifting height.

-Of course, a lawn mower lift is designed to raise only the front two wheels of your machine.
-The weight of the mower being lifted will comprise only some of the weight, probably half.
-The lowest capacity on our list, the MoJack ZR Lawn Tractor Lift, can still lift 250 pounds, which is fairly impressive.
+The lifting mechanism of a lawn mower lift is designed to raise only the front two wheels of your machine.
+Therefore, the weight of the actual part of the mower being lifted will only be a proportion of the total weight of the mower, probably half.

 There are three lifting mechanisms to look out for: